malachispencer/algorithms/README.md

-# Algorithms
+# Algorithms and Data Structures

-Here you will find notable algorithms in computer science.
+Here you will find notable algorithms and data structures in computer science.

-All but decimal-to-binary.js feature full explanations of the algorithm and code.

 While this repository is fairly lightweight, in my [Codewars repository](https://github.com/malachispencer/codewars) you can find many more algorithms used directly to solve Codewars kata.